pwang649/markdown-cv/index.md

 `Jun 2020 - Present`
 __Robotics Mentor__, Bishop Alemany High School, Mission Hills, CA

-- 300+ hours dedicated to mentoring high school students FRC robotics team (2659 RoboWarriors) focusing on design, integration, and iteration for electrical, software, and control system equipment for autonomous robot
+- 400+ hours dedicated to mentoring high school students FRC robotics team (2659 RoboWarriors) focusing on design, integration, and iteration for electrical, software, and control system equipment for autonomous robot
-- Designed a course titled "Robotics: from Theory to Applications", and deliver a lecture for 2 hrs/week to students [[link]](https://github.com/pwang649/FRC_Training)
+- Designed a course titled "Robotics: from Theory to Applications", and delivered a lecture for 2 hrs/week to students [[link]](https://github.com/pwang649/FRC_Training)

 ## Skills